tatsu-lab/alpaca_eval/README.md

 - [**Automatic evaluator**](#evaluators): an automatic evaluator that has high agreement with humans.
-We evaluate a model M by measuring the fraction of time an oracle LLM (e.g. Claude or GPT 4) prefers the desired model M over a reference.
+We evaluate a model M by measuring the fraction of time an oracle LLM (e.g. Claude or GPT 4) prefers the outputs from that model M over a reference.
 - [**Leaderboard**](#models): a leaderboard of common models on the AlpacaFarm evaluation set.
 - [**Toolkit for building automatic evaluators**](#analysis): a toolkit for building and analyzing automatic evaluators (quality,